irena-flextool/flextool/docs/reference.md

   - *timeline_duration_in_years* Total duration of the timeline in years.
 Used to relate operational part of the model with the annualized part of the model.
 - **timeblockset__timeline**: defines which timeline object particular timeblockset is using.

-# Additional objects for further functionality
-- **group**: include multiple objects in a group to define common constraints (e.g. minimum VRE share)
-- **reserve**: to define reserves for power systems
-- **constraint**: to create user defined constraints between flow, state, and capacity variables (for nodes, units and connections)

 # Nodes